onelineoff/crypto/README.md

 Also, some type of logging library, such as log4j or slf4j, would normally be used.
 System.out.println() is used for simplicity.

+The code is of fair, not great quality.
+There should be more comments, unit tests, and general refactoring and cleanup.

+The assumption that the plaintext is in English is embedded throughout the code, and would require major refactoring to remove.
+It is not intended that this code is ever used for anything except demonstration purposes, so I decided not to introduce the extra complexity.